|

 This flute is made of beautifully spalted hackberry and is tuned to the E-flat minor pentatonic scale.
 The fetish is a stylized raven in flight carved from southeast Asian mun ebony (sometimes called moon ebony).
 The grain on this fetish is especially pronounced and the effect is beautiful.
 This fetish design was originally created for a custom flute but has become a regular feature because of its popularity.
 The image burned and painted below the nest is a spiritual image of a raven, with wings extended downward, reflected in a lake as a man, with arm extended as well, before a setting sun.
 The image at the foot also was originally requested on a custom flute, and depicts a raven sitting on a branch looking down at a wolf that is looking back up and howling.
 A small flying raven is also burned into the area between the nest and the mouthpiece.
 The lace holding the fetish to the nest is cut from deerskin.
 A unique feature of this flute is how the foot of this flute has been burned to appear as a burned out log.
 This appears to blend nicely with the spalting pattern.
 (June 2009)

 This Eb (E-flat) minor pentatonic flute was custom made for Muskogee (Creek) flute player Billy Whitefox in tribute to his song Spirit Horse Journey (from the CD When the Wind Sings) and the new CD Spirit Horse.
 The flute is made of spalted hackberry with a black walnut horse head fetish.
 The mane on the fetish is actual horse hair donated by my sister's horse Hersey.
 Hersey is a 12-13 year old cow pony who has a laid back "I'm the boss" attitude, but comes to life if you hang a rope on his saddle or point him at the cattle.
 Not much gets him excited, but his mane adds his special spirit to this flute.
 The "blown back" mane suggests this horse is at full gallop.
 The red circle around the eyes and red hand print on the left side of the horse's neck are taken from the image on Billy's Spirit Horse CD cover.
+The scene between the nest area and the top hole wraps completely around the flute depicting four white Arabians running in front of a lake, while at the bottom of the flute is a horse rearing in silhouette in front of a massive lightning strike.
+A small horse's head is also burned & painted just above the mouthpiece.
+The lace holding the fetish to the nest is cut from dyed deerskin.
+(June 2009)

 This Eb (E-flat) minor pentatonic flute is unusual in several ways.
 First, it is made of highly spalted hackberry, which offered special challenges but produced results that were worth them.
 When I looked at the wood blank, I could see horses in it.
 Inlayed between the nest and the mouthpiece is a metal horse, the first such inlayed in my flutes.
 The horse head fetish is carved from mesquite.
 The mane on the fetish is actual horse hair donated by my sister's horse Hersey.
 Hersey is a 12-13 year old cow pony who has a laid back "I'm the boss" attitude, but comes to life if you hang a rope on his saddle or point him at the cattle.
 Not much gets him excited, but his mane adds his special spirit to this flute.
 This is my first flute to use horse hair on the fetish.
 The "blown back" mane suggests this horse is at full gallop.
+A horse head is burned and painted into the flute body just below the nest area and a pair of rearing, fighting horses appears between the direction holes and the "bottom" playing hole.
+The lace holding the fetish to the nest is cut from dyed deerskin.
+(December 2008)

 This aromatic eastern red cedar flute is tuned to the E-flat minor pentatonic scale.
 The mouthpiece and accent ring just below the mouthpiece are made of South American canary wood.
 This flute's fetish is a great horned owl carved from North American tesota wood.
 The image of a sitting great horned owl is burned into the flute body just below the nest.
 Another great horned owl, which has just taken to flight, is burned into the foot of this flute.
 The lace holding the fetish to the nest is cut from tanned deerskin.
 (March 2008)